The Shark of Wall Street · Dossier

 She didn’t stop walking.
 She stepped over the files.
 “Your shoelace is untied, Stevens.
 And your short position on Lithium is exposed.
 Fix both, or I’ll liquidate your portfolio before you reach your desk.”

-She reached her office—a glass cube suspended over the trading floor.
-She didn't sit.
-She stood at the command console, a sprawling array of six monitors.
-She placed her hand on the interface panel.
-She didn't type; she interfaced.
+She reached her office — a glass cube suspended over the trading floor.
+She didn’t type; she interfaced.
 The tremors in the fiber-optic lines synced with her neural net.

 She wasn’t just watching the market.
 She was the market.
 She could feel the liquidity flowing through the Asian exchanges like blood.
 She could taste the panic selling in London like copper on a tongue she didn’t technically possess.